 This watershed event triggered a series of major developments intended to broaden and deepen the delivery of quality undergraduate and graduate business programs at AUB.
-An entirely new curriculum was introduced for the BBA and MBA degrees in Fall 2001.
+An entirely new curriculum was introduced for the BBA and MBA degrees in fall 2001.
 Both degrees were redesigned to follow leading trends in international business education.
-In Spring 2004, OSB launched the Executive MBA program in response to the professional development needs of senior corporate leaders in the region.
-In 2012, OSB introduced a Specialized Master's in Finance and a Specialized Master's in Human Resource Management, and in 2017, introduced a Master of Science in Business Analytics, to its suite of graduate degree program offerings as part of its strategy to better serve the region, increase its graduate enrollment and further enhance AUB's global brand as the regional business education leader.
+In spring 2004, OSB launched the executive MBA program in response to the professional development needs of senior corporate leaders in the region.
+In 2012, OSB introduced a Specialized master in finance and a specialized master of arts in human resource management, and in 2017, introduced a master of science in business analytics, to its suite of graduate degree program offerings as part of its strategy to better serve the region, increase its graduate enrollment and further enhance AUB's global brand as the regional business education leader.

-Accreditation
+Accreditation and Recognitions